 Here are some things to keep in mind about the Annual Meeting:

-- Nonmember speakers will be automatically registered for the conference and should pick up their name badges and the official program at the onsite registration desk in the Washington State Convention Center.
-The desk is open from late Friday afternoon (July 12) through Tuesday afternoon (July 16).
+- Nonmember speakers will be automatically registered for the conference and should pick up their name badges and the official program at the onsite registration desk in the Henry B. Gonzalez Convention Center.
+The desk is open from late Friday afternoon (July 11) through Tuesday afternoon (July 15).
 If your approved stay coincides with our Opening Reception on Saturday evening, you will receive a ticket to this event in your registration packet.
 AALL member speakers should pre-register and check in as usual.
 All speakers should ask for a yellow speaker ribbon, so that they may be so identified.

 After the Annual Meeting

 Shortly after the Annual Meeting, non-member speakers are encouraged to submit expense reports to AALL Headquarters.
 (Speakers designated to receive reimbursement and/or honoraria will receive a personalized expense reimbursement form via email, shortly before the Annual Meeting.)
 They are due within 30 days of the conclusion of the Annual Meeting.
 Only expenses approved by the AMPC prior to the meeting and indicated on the Speaker Control Forms (submitted by the program coordinator) will be reimbursed.
 Please remember that AALL members cannot be reimbursed for expenses, in accordance with the Association's Expense Reimbursement Policy.